nicoviarnes/color_match/readme.md

 			Updates and displays the timer on the user interface.

 	Score Component:
-		Functionality: Manages the player's score.
+		DONE - Functionality: Manages the player's score.
 		Responsibilities:
-			Tracks and updates the score based on successful matches.
+			DONE - Tracks and updates the score based on successful matches.
-			Provides methods to increment or reset the score.
+			Done - Provides methods to increment or reset the score.
-			Communicates with the user interface to display the score.
+			DONE - Communicates with the user interface to display the score.

 	UI Component:
 		Functionality: Handles the user interface elements and interactions.